LibreOffice/loeclipse/README.md

 This plugin helps with developing and debugging LibreOffice extensions/components from Eclipse.

 This release supports only LibreOffice 5.0 and upwards (due to some changed internal paths).
+It was tested with Eclipse Mars (4.5).
+Older versions might still work, but are untested.

 For historic releases supporting older versions of LibreOffice (and OpenOffice) visit [this site](http://bosdonnat.fr/pages/libreoffice-eclipse.html).

 ## Installation